 What are bonds?

 It’s easiest to understand what bonds are by looking at an example.
-Last year, the Victorian Government issued $300 million of Green Bonds, the money from these bonds will be used for “green” projects, e.g. LED traffic lights, low-carbon buildings and public transport.
+In the past, the Victorian Government issued $300 million of Green Bonds, the money from these bonds was used for “green” projects, e.g. LED traffic lights, low-carbon buildings and public transport.
 The investors that bought the bonds were lending the Victorian Government the $300 million, for 5 years, at an interest rate of 1.75% (the RBA Cash Rate at the time of issuance).
 This means that:

 On Bond Purchase: Investors lend the Victorian Government $300 million

 Years 1 to 5: Investors receive an interest payment of 1.75% p.a. for 5 years

 End of Year 5: The Victorian Government repays the investors $300 million

 Why Hold Bonds in your Portfolio?

 The key reasons that people hold bonds in their investment portfolio are to:

 The price of bonds moves around less than shares, making bonds a less volatile (i.e. less risky) investment.
 Adding bonds to a portfolio will generally decrease the risk of that portfolio, provided the bonds are at least investment grade (more on that next post).

 The reason that the price of bonds moves around less than shares is due to their structure.
 When you purchase a bond, you are receiving an agreed interest rate, for a set period of time, and you will receive your initial investment back at the end of that time period.
 This provides an element of certainty around your investment returns.